EricTGoto/Notes/Django/Notes.md

 **Models (database)**: datababase layout, with additional metadata

+**Context:** a dictionary with variable names as the key and their values as the value.
+Templates are passed contexts and use them to display data, etc.

 <h2>General</h2>

 To include an app in a project, add a reference to its configuration class in the installed_apps setting.